I’ve got friends who have never known the joy, the pain, and the benefits of staying in a hostel.

-Many of the long-term resident guys I’ve met were interesting individuals, many were simply mad beyond words, and all had a serious case of complaining incessantly about what was happening just outside the doors of the hostel.
+Many of the long-term resident guys I’ve met were interesting individuals, a few were simply mad beyond words, and all had a serious case of complaining incessantly about what was happening just outside the doors of the hostel.

-This past year I was sometimes the oldest guy staying in the hostel, and I’m sure that at least a few guests labeled me as ‘the monkey’ sitting behind his laptop trying to meet writing deadlines.
-I just looked at them and grumbled.
+This past year, I was sometimes the oldest guy staying in the hostel, and I’m sure that at least a few guests labeled me as the resident monkey.
+I was probably sitting behind a laptop, grunting, and trying to beat writing deadlines.

 The Hostel Couple